dcac/dcac.github.io/_posts/reviews/2013-11-22-the-hunger-games-catching-fire.md

   - netflix
 title: "The Hunger Games: Catching Fire"
 comments: true
-tags: [Catching Fire, drama, dystopia, fantasy, Letters, teen, The Hunger Games]
+tags: [ya,young adult,science fiction,Catching Fire, drama, dystopia, fantasy, Letters, teen, The Hunger Games]
 ---
 In a world of authoritarian dictatorship, you need to keep a close eye on the masses.
 Make sure nobody steps out of line.
 If people disobey orders, they need to be eliminated.
 Erased from existence.
 After all, if even a few get out of hand, they could disrupt the whole delicate system.
 Which is of course why you were brought into the world of _The Hunger Games_.
 Well, the post-production visual effects world anyway.
 But I'm sure the same rules applied.